megzjudge/systems/README.md

 # Systems & Feelings Survey

-Interactive visualization of empathizing and systemizing psychology scores, sourced from [YourMorals.org](https://yourmorals.org/).
+Interactive visualization of empathizing and systemizing scores, sourced from [YourMorals.org](https://yourmorals.org/).

 ## What it does